GENOCIDE KILLER?

 'Incitement to genocide'

-for example by employing broadcasts, publications, drawings, images, or speeches.
+means encouraging or persuading another to commit an offense by way of communication, for example by employing broadcasts, publications, drawings, images, or speeches.
 It is “public” under international law if it is communicated to a number of individuals in a public place or to members of a population at large by such means as the mass media.
 Among other things, its "public" nature distinguishes it from an act of private incitement, which is punishable under the Genocide Convention as “complicity in genocide”

 Public incitement to genocide can be prosecuted even if genocide is never perpetrated.
 Lawyers therefore classify the infraction an “inchoate crime”: a proof of result is not necessary for the crime to have been committed, only that it had the potential to spur genocidal violence.
 It is intent of the speaker that matters, not the effectiveness of the speech in causing criminal action.